July 27-30 BBS Clinics cancelled

 Marshfield Clinic Health System considers it a top priority to ensure the safety and well-being of our patients.
 We understand the concern each of you have about the growing cases of Coronavirus disease 2019 (COVID-19) in the United States.

 We have heavily weighed how this outbreak will affect the BBS Community and the Center of Excellence for BBS.
 Like many of you, we are following closely the Centers for Disease Control and Prevention and World Health Organization recommendations and guidelines.
 We feel it is in the best interest to minimize the potential exposure to COVID-19.
-We regret to inform you that our BBS Clinics scheduled for June 22-25 and June 29-July 2, 2020 has been cancelled.
+We regret to inform you that our BBS Clinic scheduled for July 27-30 has been cancelled.
 Decisions on future clinics will be determined as this situation continues to unfold.

 We continue to look forward to providing the very best care and hope to the BBS Community.
 If you have questions about the BBS clinics, please contact Sonia Suda by phone 715-389-3235 or email email@example.com.

 Learn more about our response to COVID-19 >

 Bardet-Biedl syndrome (BBS) is a rare genetic disorder present from birth that affects many parts of the body.

 Marshfield Clinic Health System is the only health system in the nation that provides comprehensive care for patients with BBS.